bregman-arie/devops-exercises/README.md

 <details>
 <summary>Why do we need package managers?
 Why not simply creating archives and publish them?</summary><br><b>

-Package managers allow you to manage packages lifecycle as in installing, removing and update the packages.<br>
+Package managers allow you to manage packages lifecycle as in installing, removing and updating the packages.<br>
 In addition, you can specify in a spec how a certain package will be installed - where to copy the files, which commands to run prior to the installation, post the installation, etc.
 </b></details>